AhmedYasserrr/Hazard-Detection-and-Safety-system/README.md

 # Hazard-Detection-and-Safety-system
-An Ai system that detects different hazards and safety purposes and alarm the workers.
+Safety affects the society in many fields.
+It impacts the economy and the social life of the countries.
+Many sites face a problem in insuring the workers lives in addition to the products.
+Our solution was to create an Ai system that detects different hazards and safety purposes and alarm the workers.
+By implementing our solution we were able to create an accurate model that helps facilitating the detection process.